Getting to Acadia National Park

 Most people come from the south.
 Take I-95 north to the city of Augusta, then take ME-3 east through Ellsworth to Mount Desert Island, where most of the park is located.
 For another route, continue on I-95 north to Bangor, then take ME-1A east to Ellsworth, then join ME-3 as above on to the park.

+Acadia is isolated from other national parks, up in the far northeast of the United States.
+From most places, it makes sense to fly and make Acadia your main destination.
 Below you will find a list of airports most convenient for a trip to Acadia, listed in order of distance.
 For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
 These links already have the destination airport selected for your convenience.
 For price searches, simply enter your origin and dates.

-- Bangor, ME (BGR): 46 miles by car to Acadia
+- Located in Bangor, Maine, 46 miles by car to Acadia

-- Portland, ME (PWM): 173 miles by car to Acadia
+- Located in Portland, Maine, 173 miles by car to Acadia